 How To Use Critical CSS

-Both take you to the Critical CSS page, where you can generate Critical CSS for both pages and posts.
-Critical CSS is the CSS necessary to style the above the fold content.
-When generated for a page, this will be loaded into the page head, with the rest of the styles moved to the footer, which should mean the above the fold content is quicker to be styled and there is less render blocking time.
+Critical CSS is the CSS necessary to style the above-the-fold content.
+When generated for a page, this will be loaded into the website’s page head, with the rest of the styles moved to the footer, which should mean the above-the-fold content is styled more quickly and there is less render-blocking time.

-Depending on your choice, and the number of pages or posts etc. you have on your website, this CSS generation may take some time.
-You will see a dialog as can be seen below, while the CSS is being generated.
+Depending on your choice and the number of pages or posts on your website, this CSS generation may take some time.
+You will see a dialog, as shown below, while the CSS is being generated.
 Do not close the browser during this process, or it will be interrupted.

 Critical CSS - Generating

-Once the process has completed, you will see the screen looks something like this, with the pages listed for which Critical CSS has been generated.
+Once the process has completed, you will see the screen look something like this (shown below), with the pages for which Critical CSS has been generated listed.

 Critical CSS - Generated

-When you mouse over the generated CSS, you can see some links underneath each set to help you manage the Critical CSS.
-You can delete the set entirely, or you can clear or regenerate both the Mobile CSS or the Desktop CSS.
+When you hover over the generated CSS, you can see links below each set to help you manage the Critical CSS.
+You can delete the set entirely, or clear or regenerate both the Mobile and Desktop CSS.
 There is also a Regenerate button at the far right, which regenerates both.

 Manage Critical CSS